naveensep14/smartbuds/README.md

-# SmartBuds Educational Platform 🎓
+# SuccessBuds Educational Platform 🎓

 A modern, interactive educational platform designed for kids to take multiple choice tests with a beautiful, kid-friendly interface.